uSafi/Drawing-With-Winforms-.NET-6/README.md

 # Drawing With Winforms (.NET 6)

-The intention behind this project is to be a simple example\guideline\inspiration of working with GDI+, mainly the ability to draw and move shapes on a UI(winforms) without lagging or flickering.
+The intention behind this project is to be a simple guideline\inspiration of working with GDI+, mainly the ability to draw and move shapes on a UI(winforms) without lagging or flickering.

 This project Offer: